The Treasures of Buda Castle – what to know about the Castle District?

 The neighborhood is easily accessible from the city center as bus 16 goes straight to the center of the Buda Castle, at the Dísz Square stop.
 It’s a bit more cumbersome by car, because you have to have a separate permit to drive into the Castle District, but there are several places to park at the Castle, so this does not cause any particular concern.
 For the daring individuals, you can even walk to the castle on foot: you can choose from a long staircase or jagged, less risky routes.

 The Budapest skyline is beautiful along the way, as it is almost completely visible to the area.
 A fourth way to get to the Castle is with a special railroad.
 The Budavári Sikló starts from Clark Ádám Square and arrives at St. George Square not far from the Palace.
 On the suggestion of the son of István Széchenyi, the Sikló was made in 1870 on the example of a foreign example.
 The 95-meter-long track traverses 50 meters of level difference, from which you can enjoy a wonderful panorama.
 In fact, you can go up the Castle by elevator.
 For example, there are elevators at the Murad Pasha Bastion and at the School Stairs, but also several places at the Castle Hill.
-The elevators operate 24 hours a day and are handicap accessible.
+The elevators operate 24 hours a day and are accessible for the handicapped as well.

 The perfect choice for the fans is the Buda Castle